Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the President of the United States is impeached before March 1, 2027.
-If the impeachment does not occur by March 1, 2027, 10:00 AM EST, the market resolves to "No." The outcome is verified by the Library of Congress, and trading is prohibited for individuals with material non-public information or those employed by source agencies.
+This market resolves to "Yes" if the President of the United States is impeached before January 1, 2028.
+If impeachment does not occur by this date, the market resolves to "No." The outcome will be verified using the Library of Congress, and the market closes either upon the event's occurrence or by January 1, 2028, at 10:00 AM EST. Insider trading by individuals with material non-public information or employment by source agencies is prohibited.

 Available Contracts